churn-buster/in-app-dunning/README.md

 It's an easy way to give them a nudge to update their payment method while you have their attention.

+[Churn Buster logo]
+If you are finding failed payments to be a regular problem, check out our core application at https://churnbuster.io.

 ## Requirements

 The only requirement for getting this library to work is to provide a way to set this variable: